 Do note though – if you leave the handle in the position we did, it will get HOT HOT HOT.
 Scorched fingers may have ensued when we tried to move it after blowing the candle out… #Idiots

-Date night was perfect thanks – in case you’re wondering, the pasta was a leftover carbonara sauce with roasted peppers, wilted spinach and grana padano added.
+Oh, and Date Night was perfect thanks – in case you’re wondering, the pasta was a leftover carbonara sauce to which I added roasted peppers, wilted spinach and grana padano.
 We followed up with Nigella’s white chocolate cheesecake which I’d made the day before (so easy, so impressive and so GOOD.
-I just topped it with fresh raspberries for some tart freshness), and then we took the last of the wine out into the garden, sat under a rug looking at the stars and chatting.
+I just topped it with fresh raspberries for some tart freshness), and then we took the last of the wine out into the garden, sat under a rug looking at the stars and chatted to the small hours.
 Heavenly.

 FIND IT AT TESCO…